vert-capital/drf-kafka-logger/README.rst

 =========================================

-DRF-kafka-logger is a app to generate logger in kafka consumer.
+drf-kafka-logger is a app to generate logger in kafka consumer.

 Quick start